Normalized mutual information is a biased measure for classification and community detection: Introduction

-In order to avoid this latter bias, while still retaining the interpretability of a normalized mutual information score, we propose normalizing the mutual information by the entropy of the ground-truth labeling alone.
-This removes the source of bias, at the cost of introducing an asymmetry in the normalization.
-However, given the asymmetric nature of the classification problems we consider, where one or many candidates are compared against a single ground truth, we argue that this is justified.
-Furthermore, by contrast with the multitude of possible symmetric normalizations, the measure we propose is the unique unbiased way to normalize the mutual information such that a perfect match receives a score of~1.
+In order to avoid this latter bias, while still retaining the interpretability of a normalized mutual information measure, we favor normalizing by the entropy of the ground-truth labeling alone.
+This removes the source of bias but introduces an asymmetry in the normalization.
+At first sight this asymmetry may seem undesirable, and previous authors have gone to some lengths to avoid it.
+Here, however, we argue that it is not only justified but actually desirable, for several reasons.
+First, many of the classification problems we consider are unaffected by the asymmetry, since they involve the comparison of one or more candidate labelings against a single, unchanging ground truth.
+Moreover, by contrast with the multitude of possible symmetric normalizations, the asymmetric measure we propose is the unique way to normalize the mutual information without introducing biases due to the normalization itself.

+More broadly, the asymmetric measure is more informative than the conventional symmetric one.
+Consider for instance the common situation where the groups or communities in one labeling are a subdivision of those in the other.
+We might for example label individuals by the country they live in on the one hand and by the town or city on the other.
+Then the more detailed labeling tells us everything there is to know about the coarser one, but the reverse is not true.
+Telling you the city fixes the country, but not vice versa.
+Thus one could argue that the mutual information between the two eshould be asymmetric, and this type of asymmetry will be a key feature of the measures we study.

-Both drawbacks of the standard mutual information can be addressed simultaneously by defining an asymmetrically normalized version of the reduced mutual information, and we advocate for this measure in comparing candidate labelings against a known ground truth.
-In support of this approach we present an extensive comparison of the performance of this and other variants of the mutual information in network community detection tasks, generating a large number of random test networks with known community structure and a variety of structural parameters then attempting to recover the communities using popular community detection algorithms.
-Within this framework, we find that conclusions about which algorithms perform best are significantly impacted by the choice of mutual information measure, and specifically that algorithms that find too many communities are erroneously favored by traditional measures.
+Both drawbacks of the standard mutual information---bias towards too many groups and dependence of the normalization on the candidate labeling---can be addressed simultaneously by using an asymmetric normalized reduced mutual information as defined in this paper.
+In support of this approach we present an extensive comparison of the performance of this and other variants of the mutual information in network community detection tasks, generating a large number of random test networks with known community structure and a variety of structural parameters, and then attempting to recover the communities using popular community detection algorithms.
+Within this framework, we find that conclusions about which algorithms perform best are significantly impacted by the choice of mutual information measure, and specifically that traditional measures erroneously favor algorithms that find too many communities, but our proposed measure does not.
+Code implementing our measure can be found at \url{https://github.com/maxjerdee/clustering-mi}.